AlexandruBurlacu/secure-distributed-useless-blog/README.md

 - Make Vault PKI and integrate with Nginx

 ## What was done
-- Microservices
+- Microservices + API Gateway (kinda)
 - NGINX load balancing and proxy-ing
-- Network segmentation
+- Network (micro-)segmentation
-- HTTPS for outbound connections
+- HTTPS for outbound connections, self-signed, for now
-- Implement DB tables + SQLAlchemy
+- Postgres DBs with SQLAlchemy

+## Used links

 [Deprecated] RabbitMQ
 - https://dev.to/usamaashraf/microservices--rabbitmq-on-docker-e2f